idealogyin/go-to-go/variables.md

 # Variables

-Go is strictly typed laguage, meaning that one has to define type of the value a variable can hold.
-In Go, variables needs to be explicitely declared and further used by compiler to infer types and typechecking.
+Go is strictly typed language, meaning that one has to define type of the value a variable can hold.
+In Go, variables need to be explicitly declared and further used by the compiler to infer types and type-checking.

 Let's look at an example